Which thickness should I choose for my Lexan Polycarbonate windows?

 With windscreens, you must consider the wind loading at speed which can cause the screen to flex and vibrate, so we would always recommend 6.1mm on cars running high speeds with big or fairly flat windscreens.
 We recommend dropping to 5.1mm on smaller saloons and hatchbacks.
 The screens can also be braced down the centre if your regulations allow, meaning you can go for the lighter 5mm.

-Just ask us if you need any advice regarding what thickness to use.
+Just ask us if you need any further advice regarding what thickness to use.